microsoft/finops-toolkit/docs-mslearn/framework/optimize/commitment-discounts.md

 ## Building on the basics

-At this point, you have commitment-based discounts in place.
+You have commitment-based discounts in place at this point.
 As you move beyond the basics, consider the following points:

 - Configure commitments to automatically renew for [reservations](/azure/cost-management-billing/reservations/reservation-renew.md) and [savings plans](/azure/cost-management-billing/savings-plan/renew-savings-plan.md).
 - Calculate cost savings for [reservations](/azure/cost-management-billing/reservations/calculate-ea-reservations-savings.md) and [savings plans](/azure/cost-management-billing/savings-plan/calculate-ea-savings-plan-savings.md).